 However, you should not get too discouraged.
 The tech space in Nigeria (even Africa at large) is accommodating for beginners.
 Quite a handful of individuals and organizations have decided to help.
 Below is a list of all the valuable people, platforms, and organizations that you may want to look into.

 With Alt.
 School Africa, tech education in Nigeria (and Africa at large) is on the path to a full revolution.
 How does this help you?
 Alt school Africa is a virtual cum physical school for absolute beginners that intend to transition into tech.
-With a registration fee of just 10,000 naira, you can get a free tech diploma.
+With a registration fee of just 10,000 naira only, you can get a free tech diploma.
 Also, you will get an internationally recognized certificate and a 3-month internship.
 At the time of this compilation, this virtual school is still admitting students.
 The tuition fee payment and lecture schedule systems are structured for convenience.
 Don’t take my word for it; you should check it out for yourself.

-Dev. careers is a non-profit organization that is committed to helping people get rooted in their chosen tech career.
+Dev. careers is a non-profit organization that is committed to helping people get rooted in their chosen tech careers.
 What they do is simple but important.
 They expose people to aids for a less expensive transition into tech.
 Also, with Dev.
 Careers you are likely to get a job placement.
 Of course, that is after completing their 3 months training program.
 Finally, with Dev.
 Careers you could get a laptop if you prove your worth.
 For full intimacy on how they function, you can start by joining through this Google form.

 This is yet another platform that can facilitate your transition into tech in Nigeria.
 Enyata takes young individuals interested in a software career through a 14-week intensive training program.
 You essentially get access to mentors, resources, and the necessary social capital.